Detail Screen

 Our Main Screen shows a List of Moments, Let’s add feature when the user click on a Moment He’s taken to a Detail Screen where it shows the Image, Title and A Map with the Location of the Moment.
 Our Completed Detail Screen would look like the following Screenshot.

-Detail Screen Hey man!
+Hey man!
 I see a half image at right, what’s with that?

 Ok so the above statement wasn’t entirely true, instead of a single moment with the location we’ll have a Carousel with all the moments in the details screen.
 That’ll make our Detail Screen a little more fancy, right?😊